iamantony/iamantony.github.io/_draft/my_dev_machine.md

 # My Dev Machine
+Why I need such dev machine?
+What I will finally get?

 ## VirtualBox
+What it is?
+Why I choosed VirtualBox?
+What about Docker?
+Docker on Windows?

 ## Choose OS
-Call OS that will be installed as Virtual OS as VOS.
+Call OS that will be installed as Guest OS as GOS, host OS - HOS.
+Why I use Linux?

 ## Install VOS